Natural heartburn relief

 - Don’t eat and run—to bed.
 Hitting the sack less than 3–4 hours after eating a full meal bed can lead to increased distress

-I’ve seen dramatic improvements in my patients who follow these recommendations in as little as several days.
-But give the changes at least a couple of weeks, with your doctor’s signoff, before looking for alternatives.
+You might see improvements in as little as several days, but give the changes at least a couple of weeks, with your doctor’s signoff, before looking for alternatives.

 - New York Presbyterian Hospital.
 “Gastroesophageal Reflux Disease (GERD).”